sky-big/fdocker/README.md

 fdocker is a simplified version docker by self

-# Compile
+# QuickStart

-go build .
+1. make init

+2. make run